gaehlerm/SoftwareEngineering/README.md

     return share_values
 ```

-The section of this code reading the file is very simple.
+The section of this code that reads the file is very simple.
 It is not necessary to test it.
-Instead, it can be easily exctracted into a separate function.
-This is called the "Wrap Method" by Michael Feathers [WELC, p.70]
+Instead, it can be easily extracted into a separate function.
+This method is referred to as the "Wrap Method" by Michael Feathers [WELC, p.70]

 ```py
 def get_share_values(file_content):